BEFORE YOU LEAVE THE USA

 COMMUNICATION: CELL PHONES

 If no, you must use a Spanish cellular in case of emergencies.
 If you do not already have one that works in Spain, we will provide you with a cell phone in Salamanca.
 We already collected money for this in your fee.
 Here is how it works, the Spanish phone has a SIM card with a Spanish phone number.
 In Spain, each number is registered to a passport.
-If the number is not used for six months, the number is cancelled and eventually reused.
+If the number is not used for six months, the number is canceled and eventually reused.
 We will provide you with either a dumb phone or a SIM card that you may use in your own phone.
 It is a pay as you go system.
 You buy more minutes at the phone store.
 Each card is for a specific network and the rates are set by the local network provider.
 There will be one rate for local calls in Spain and a higher rate for international calls.
-Usually there are plans with lower rates for the USA that you can buy when you get the phone.
+Usually, there are plans with lower rates for the USA that you can buy when you get the phone.
 A phone without a Spanish phone number may be a problem and only good for roaming calls.
 Spanish numbers have the +34 country code.

 Only GSM phones with SIM cards will work in Europe.
 In 2013, our students first began to put SIM cards into their USA phones successfully.
 More USA phones now use SIM cards or miniSIM cards.